shswhrigjtigogrkf/Hipposite/README.md

   - More efficient, cooler, and simple methods to deliver your blocked websites.

 - 🔄 **Auto-Update**
-  - Remove the unnecessary manual updates, and deliver the newest content in seconds. *COMPLETE*
+  - Remove the unnecessary manual updates, and deliver the newest content in seconds. *UNFINISHED (Complete to some degree)*

 - And countless other ideas and possibilities.
 Stay tuned [at our discord](https://discord.com/channels/1282151040183046237/1301178045142667305) to learn more.